MayaPosch/NymphCast/README.md

 ### **Releases** ###

-NymphCast is currently in Beta stage.
+NymphCast is currently in RC stage.
 Releases are available on Github (see the ['Releases'](https://github.com/MayaPosch/NymphCast/releases) folder).

-Some packages also exist for selected distros.
+Some packages also exist for selected platforms.

 For **FreeBSD** and similar: